Why Web2 Social Media is Broken — And How Web3 Will Fix It

 Introduction: The Platforms We Depend On Are Broken

-Every day, billions of people log in to Facebook, Twitter, Instagram, TikTok, and other social media platforms.
-These platforms have become the digital public squares of our generation — places where people debate, share news, build communities, and even spark revolutions.
-Yet behind the sleek interfaces and addictive feeds lies a darker reality.
+Every day, billions of people log in to Facebook, X (formerly Twitter), Instagram, TikTok, and other social media apps.
+These platforms act like the public squares of our time—places to debate, share news, build communities, and organize real change.
+However, the polished design and endless feeds often hide a harder truth.

 The Hidden Problems with Web2 Social Media